LudovicoDeSalvo/BAME-Bio-Adaptive-Music-Engine/README.md

 * **Average Final Distance:** **3.12** units (High alignment with target).
 * **Max Improvement:** **+8.13** units (Drastic state change).
 * **Phenomenon Observed:** **Overcoming Homeostasis**.
-Unlike previous iterations where the user's biology naturally "drifted" back to baseline, the agent now actively reverses this drift.
-It proves capable of overriding biological inertia to driving the user significantly closer to the target state.
+The agent actively counteracts the user's natural tendency to drift back to baseline.
+It demonstrates the capability to override biological inertia, effectively driving the physiological state significantly closer to the target configuration despite homeostatic resistance.

 ---